 It is recommended that the augmentation of the artificial roots is carried out at or around the same time when the patient loses their natural teeth.
-In most cases, the sufficient amount of bone is still available in this period.
+In most cases, sufficient amount of bone is still available in this period.
 This ideal condition, however, becomes gradually worse in time.
 In the place of the missing tooth the pressure on the jaw bone disappears, resulting in bone atrophy and the thinning of the bone.
 In the case of the upper jaw bones, the sinus is “pushing” downwards, in the direction of the oral cavity.
-After a longer period of time, the jaw bone becomes too thin for an implant to be inserted into it, because of the potential danger that the artificial root’s edge damages the sinus.
+After a longer period of time, the jaw bone becomes too thin to hold an implant, because of the potential danger that the artificial root’s edge damages the sinus.
 This is one of the typical cases when a so-called sinus lift – and at the same time, the replacement of the missing bone – is necessary.
-Bone augmentation may too be necessary when the jaw bones are not wide enough to attach the implant.
+Bone augmentation may also be necessary when the jaw bones are not wide enough to hold the implant.

 There might be several further reasons for the reduction in bone material.
-For instance, an accident when part of the jaw bone is fractured, gum diseases or bone atrophy caused by other diseases can all be responsible.
+For instance, an accident fracturing part of the jaw bone, gum diseases or bone atrophy caused by other diseases can all be responsible.
 The size of the sinus increases with age, and its osseous wall becomes thinner, so at a later age bone augmentation could be more frequently necessary before the insertion of the implants.

 The most common augmentation method usually involves sinus lift.
-The dental surgeon lifts the soft tissues on the sinus base, and fills the space revealed with bone graft material.
+The dental surgeon lifts the soft tissues on the sinus base, and fills this space with bone graft material.
 This way they can lift the upper jaw bone which is then able to accept the implant.
-This procedure can be performed in two different ways:
+There are two ways to perform this procedure:

 In case of a closed sinus lift, the sinus base is accessed through tiny drill-holes from the place of the missing tooth.
 Bone graft material is placed in the empty space after lifting the soft tissues.
 This procedure allows for a lower extent of sinus lifting than the open method.
 In the latter case, the dental surgeon accesses the jaw bone by opening the gums .
-A window-shaped incision is made on the gum, through which the sinus base can be accessed and the bone graft material can be inserted.
-The extent of sinus lift reached by this method may be more significant.
+He then makes a window-shaped incision on the gum.
+Through this he can access the sinus base and insert the bone graft material.
+The extent of sinus lift carried out by this method may be more significant.

 Recovery time after jaw bone augmentation is three to nine months.
-This is the time required for the bone graft material to solidify, and to unite with the existing bone.
+This is the time the bone graft material needs to solidify and to unite with the existing bone.
 The duration may depend on:

-There are a great number of materials that can be used during the procedures, so it is better to classify them by their origin.
+There are a great number of materials that are adequate for this procedure, so it is better to classify them by their origin.
 We distinguish the following bone graft materials:

 We are now going to list these materials and explain their production as well as their influence on jaw bone augmentation.

-• would like to avoid having to undergo two surgeries
+- would like to avoid having two surgeries

 Alloplastic bone materials made from calcium phosphate imitate natural bone tissues very well.
-Also, they can be applied for the human body safely.
+Also, they are safe for the human body.
 Their great advantage is that they are available in the sufficient quantity.
 Thus, they make the use of animal or human donors unnecessary for the jaw bone augmentation procedure.
 With the use of alloplastic bone materials, we can exclude human or animal infection completely.
 However, their great disadvantage is that the human body might be more likely to reject them.

 Acquire the service cheaper at our clinic

-Jaw bone augmentation costs 30-40% less in our Hungarian clinics than what is offered in your home country.
+Jaw bone augmentation costs 30-40% less in our Hungarian clinics than the price in your home country.
 We carry out the implantation for only half the average price.
-This is illustrated well by the following comparative table:
+The following comparative tables illustrate it well:

 Price comparison of jaw bone augmentation